A liver abscess is a pocket of pus that forms in the liver. It must be treated right away to prevent serious problems.

 Yellowish eyes and skin (jaundice)

 Treatment depends on the type of liver abscess that you have.
 To find this out, your provider may put a needle through your skin into the abscess.
 A sample of pus will be removed and checked.
-In many cases, treatment begins in the hospital and continues at home.
+Blood tests and cultures of the blood for infection are done.
+In many cases, treatment starts in the hospital and continues at home.
 Treatment may include:

 Taking medicines, such as antibiotics.
 These may be given by an IV (intravenous) line placed in a vein in your arm or hand.
 Or you may take them by mouth.
 You may need the medicines for a few weeks or longer.